buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 If within orcish tribes they must continually earn the respect of the *purebloods*, in human society it is no better.
 Mocked, ridiculed, excluded, and abandoned, half-orcs often find refuge in crime.

 Orcs were created directly by the Patron Cattalm with the help of Calicante.
-Much of their creator's chaotic and destructive tendency remains in the nature of half-orcs.
+Much of their creator' \*\*s chaotic and destructive tendency remains in the nature of half-orcs.

 Half-orcs are continuous victims of prejudice.